replete/obsidian-minimal-theme-css-snippets/README.md

 ## How to use

 1. Clone/[fork](https://github.com/replete/obsidian-minimal-theme-css-snippets/fork)/[unzip](https://github.com/replete/obsidian-minimal-theme-css-snippets/archive/refs/heads/main.zip) into `<your vault location>/.obsidian/snippets` or use 'Snippet Downloader' plugin
-2. (recommended) Install the [MySnippets plugin](https://github.com/chetachiezikeuzor/MySnippets-Plugin) via 'Community plugins' to more easily manage snippets
+2. (recommended) Install the [MySnippets plugin](https://github.com/chetachiezikeuzor/MySnippets-Plugin) via 'Community plugins' to easily manage snippets
 ![MySnippets plugin screenshot](screenshots/mysnippets.png)
 3. Use what you like, dupe + hack what you don't
 4. Update periodically, as this repo is unversioned and actively developed